Caspar Frederik Harsdorff: Career in Denmark

-Between 1794-1795 he designed and built the colonnade at Amalienborg Palace to connect the recently occupied King’s palace, Moltke Palace, with the Crown Prince’s residence, Schack’s Palace.
+Between 1794 and 1795 he designed and built the colonnade at Amalienborg Palace to connect the recently occupied King's palace, Moltke Palace, with the Crown Prince's residence, Schack's Palace.

 In 1795 he was asked to create plans for Frederik's Church (Frederikskirke), now known as The Marble Church (Marmorkirken), work on which had been halted 1770 after French neoclassical architect Nicolas-Henri Jardin had led the effort.
 Harsdorff created two plans, and made a model of one of them.
 The project was approved, but Harsdorff health was now weak.
 The work eventually was developed according to plans by Ferdinand Meldahl (1827–1908).